fgallegosalido/polynomials/README.md

 ## Use
 To use this library, you can just download or clone the repository and include the headers where necessary (assuming that the directory is in your project directory).

-Everything is under the `detail` namespace, so you can prefix `detail::` to the types of the types, or just use `using namespace detail;` for simplicity.
+Everything is under the `detail` namespace, so you can prefix `detail::` to the types, or just use `using namespace detail;` for simplicity.
 You can use it like this:

 ```cpp
 #include "polynomials/include/polynomial.hpp"